 In fact, after just a few months working in a gym scenario and dealing with a range of different clients, you will find that the experience gained will benefit your ability to write effective exercise programs.

-But while you are never going to ever nail the perfect workout, you should always be looking to get better and better when it comes to programming.
+But while you are never going to nail the perfect workout, you should always be looking to get better and better in programming.

 There’s always room for improvement, even when you are a grizzled veteran.

 Some of us have it in bucket loads and others need to build it up.

 But with the slightest mistake, however, all comes tumbling down.